-Sit out on the oceanside patio if you can, but it’s still considered seaside dining if you are seated inside the dining room, whose polished wood, bay windows and seafaring décor seem like the interior of a sailing ship.
-Schooners Coastal Kitchen & Bar serves executive chef James Waller’s sustainable seafood and creative American cuisine of soups, fresh salads, sandwiches and wood-fired flatbreads, paired with a diverse wine list featuring local favorites.
+Sit out on the ocean-side patio if you can, but it’s still considered seaside dining if you are seated inside the dining room, whose polished wood, bay windows and seafaring décor seem like the interior of a sailing ship.
+Schooners Coastal Kitchen & Bar serves executive chef James Waller’s sustainable seafood and prime steaks.
+The restaurant takes a creative Californian approach to soups, fresh salads, sandwiches and wood-fired flatbreads, paired with a diverse wine list featuring local favorites.
 Open daily 6:30am–11pm.

 Stone Creek Kitchen

 A glass-walled kitchen in the middle of a spacious cookware and tabletop shop turns out imaginative Mediterranean deli treats and sweets to take away or eat under the market umbrellas outside.
 Sandwiches, salads and entrée options change seasonally.
 Don’t miss Paella Fridays!
 Cooking classes, tasting events and dinner parties are hosted in the intimate teaching kitchen.
 Find a schedule of upcoming events on the website.
 Open M– F 10am–7pm, Sa 10am–4pm, Su closed.

 Hyatt Regency Monterey Hotel & Spa

 Blending the beauty and bounty of Tuscany and California, and inspired by the hearty appetite and abundance of southern Italy, TusCA serves up seasonally sourced menus made from fresh, local produce, meats and fish.
 TusCA chef Steve Johnson delights diners with meals both intriguing and indulgent, particularly those baked in his wood-burning oven or served with the housemade pastas.
 Open daily for breakfast and lunch 6:30am–1:30pm, dinner 6–9pm Tu–Sa.